0xknwn/starknet-modular-account/docs/CONCEPTS.md

 > the external representation of a ClassHash is the same as the one from a
 > felt252.

+> Note: the public_key is an Array<felt232> so that it can be used to support
+> private keys that are larger than the felt232.
+In the case of the Stark Curve,
+> we simply put the public key in an array of one

 ### Validator Modules and Prefix Call

 So if there is a **core** validator module that is used by default by the